mrled/minipki/readme.markdown

 Much of the functionality is the same - you can use `minipki [genkey|gensign|buildcnf]` exactly as before.
 However, I added another step in the process - `minipki vpnconfig` will create an OpenVPN configuration file for an existing private client key, and `minipki vpngensign` will generate a private key, sign it, and build an OpenVPN config file all in one step.
 Both of these subcommands also zip up all the client configuration files - that is, the DH file, `ca.crt.pem`, `clientname.key`, `clientname.cert`, and `vpnname.ovpn` - for easy deployment.

 I've also added some extra options for VPN use.
 When generating CSRs, you can use `--cnf` to specify a cnf file rather than have `minipki` build one for you or find one named like `keyname.openssl.cnf`.
 I use this because I have the same openssl.cnf file for all my OpenVPN client keys to make things simpler (and rather than using commonName or emailAddress fields to determine who a given key belongs to, I just use the filename).

+There are still some manual steps when creating the VPN, however.

+1. Create the openvpn.conf for the server

 ## Security